Vynlar/dictionarygame/README.md

 # Dictionary Game

-The Dictionary Game is a Meteor.js implimentation of a tabletop/party game called Fictionary.
-Information about the details of fictionary can be found [here](https://en.wikipedia.org/wiki/Fictionary) and a brief summary will be proveded below.
+The Dictionary Game is a Meteor.js implementation of a tabletop/party game called Fictionary.
+Information about the details of fictionary can be found [here](https://en.wikipedia.org/wiki/Fictionary) and a brief summary will be provided below.

 ### Brief Summary